 Since based on this 2013 EMG analysis from the Journal of Strength and Conditioning Research, this grip width is safer on the wrist and shoulder joint AND elicits higher upper trap and lateral deltoid activity when compared to a narrow grip.

 This point is vital such that you're able to accomplish point 3 - which is the most important point!

-As shown above, this point will be key in eliminating the internal rotation component of the movement and thus making much safer to do.
+As shown above, this point will be key in eliminating the internal rotation component of the movement and thus making it much safer to do.

 This new and improved form will not only make the movement safer but also makes it more effective at activating the target muscle groups.

-Another option that may be better suited for some individuals, especially if you’ve had prior shoulder injuries, is to simply use lower risk alternatives.
+Another option that may be better suited for some individuals, especially if you’ve had prior shoulder injuries, is to simply use lower-risk alternatives.
 These alternatives should ideally hit the same muscle groups as the upright row does – mainly the upper traps and lateral deltoid.

 For the upper traps, one great alternative is the barbell shrug, which I show how to properly perform here.

 And for the lateral deltoid, a great alternative is the dumbbell lateral raise, which is however vital that you perform correctly and is explained here.